opea-project/docs/getting-started/build_chatbot_blog.md

 </div>
 The nginx nodeport is **31146**.

-2. Check pod status
+2. Check the pod status
 ```
 kubectl get pods
 ```
-Make sure all pods are ready in state
+Make sure all pods are in the ready state
 ![kubernetes pods](assets/kube_pod.png)
 <div align="center">
 Figure 4.
 Kubernetes Pod Status